ambekarsameer96/SKDCGN/README.md

 """## Generate Counterfactual Images

-2 Folders of counterfactual images are needed(Train, Val).
-Train has 35,000 counterfactuals, Val has 5000 counterfactual images.
-We split it to provided 1:1 ratio that is recommended in the paper(Imagenet-1k is replaced with Imagenet-1k(mini))
+2 Folders of counterfactual images are needed (Val, Test).
+Val has 5,000 counterfactuals, Test has 2000 counterfactual images.
 """
 ```bash